ejconlon/ingestbot/README.md

 The `support/python` directory contains language support files for the Python components.
 Note that the `Makefiles` in the component directories define the component name and include the appropriate `Makefile.app` or `Makefile.lib` from the language support directory.

+There is a `Dockerfile` in `support/docker` that will give you a complete build environment, but it is not necessary to use this. `./scripts/image_build.sh` will build and tag `ibot-build`.

 ## Deployment

 This project uses CDK to manage deployments and supports multi-tenancy through an "environment" parameter.
 Work in the `components/ibot_cdk` directory when invoking `cdk`.
 You may need to prepend the following commands with `AWS_REGION=...
 AWS_PROFILE=...` or ensure that you have the relevant settings already present in your shell.
 (In particular, `AWS_REGION` is necessary in the environment.)